Bulat Darbekov

-Bulat Kerimzhanovich Darbekov (born October 21, 1957) is a Kazakh military general and former head of the Collective Security Treaty Organization.
-He served CSTO joint chief from June 2004 to June 2005 and chairman of the Committee of Chiefs of Staff, in addition to first deputy minister in the ministry of Defence, and deputy commander of the National Guard.
+Bulat Kerimzhanovich Darbekov (born October 21, 1957) is a retired Kazakh general.
+He served as the First Deputy Minister of Defense and the Chief of the General Staff of the Armed Forces of Kazakhstan from 2003 to 2007.
+He was also the Chief of the Joint Staff of the Collective Security Treaty Organization from 2004 to 2005.

 Biography

-Darbekov was born in Tokmak, Kirghiz Soviet Socialist Republic.
+Darbekov was born in Tokmok, Kirghiz Soviet Socialist Republic.
 He obtained his graduation with honors from the Alma-Ata Higher All-Arms Command School in 1979.
 Before his appointment as commander of airborne assault platoon, the 35th Guards Air Assault Brigade in November 1979, he took his first assignment as a commander of a motorized rifle platoon of the Group of Soviet Forces in Germany.

 Between November 1995 to May 1998, he served at various units, including commander of a motorized rifle regiment, military unit #23260 officer, and instructor of the tactics department of the Alma-Ata Higher All-Arms Command School and tactics department of the Military Academy of the Armed Forces of the Republic of Kazakhstan.
 In May 1998 he was assigned at a tank division of an army corps as a deputy commander.